-There are numerous examples of products that are attractive on the outside but inadequate on the inside.
+There are numerous examples of products that are attractive on the outside but inadequate on the inside, including workforce management software or WFM Solutions.
 Functionality can be compromised for the sake of appearance and the consumer is left with a product that does not deliver on its promises.
 Technology is no exception.
-When consumers opt for visual appeal over functionality, the results can be less than pretty – and sometimes ugly!
+When consumers opt for a visual appeal over functionality, the results can be less than pretty – and sometimes ugly!

 What you’re really paying for

-An alarming number of Pipkins’ install base are replacement systems that lack critical functions and flexibility to meet the needs of contact centers; or, their platform is unable to maintain sufficient historical call data to generate accurate forecasts.
+The alarming number of Pipkins’ install base are replacement systems that lack critical functions and flexibility to meet the needs of contact centers.
+In some cases, their platform is unable to maintain sufficient historical call data to generate accurate forecasts.
 The most common problems are inaccurate forecasting and an inability to generate requirements at the interval level.
-Both of these problems are tied to inadequate scheduling algorithms.
+Inadequate scheduling algorithms are typically the reason issues surface.

-Many companies purchase software based on features only and ignore other critical factors such as scalability and flexibility which includes the software’s ability to grow with their company and meet ever-changing needs.
-If the technology does not match your ability to implement and manage the software, the result is a purchasing mistake and wasted resources.
+Many companies purchase WFM solutions based on features only.
+Buyers often ignore other critical factors such as scalability and flexibility which includes the software’s ability to grow with their company and meet ever-changing needs.
+If the technology does not match your ability to implement and manage the software, then you are left with a poor investment and a potential loss of revenue.
 Just as a higher price does not guarantee a better product, an attractive interface does not reveal what is underneath.
 Always look for bottom line results that will ensure your goals are being met.

-Vendors are notorious for making promises about their solutions that may or may not be based on fact.
-If you are paying for a bundled solution, you run the risk of parts not being what you need or what is promised.
+Vendors are notorious for making promises about their WFM solutions that may or may not be based on fact.
+If you are paying for a bundled solution, you run the risk of receiving unnecessary components that do not live up to expectations.
 Always ask for references and make comparisons based on results.
-Don’t pay for solutions you may not need for years.
+Don’t pay for WFM solutions that will be unrewarding down the road.
 Choose vendors such as Pipkins who offer a pay-as-you-grow, not pay-as-you-go, option.

 When to break out the bucks – and when to hold on to your cash

-Choosing the right workforce management solution requires more than depending on what the vendor tells you.
-Value is never about price point.
-The truth is, there are quality solutions at every price point.
-Value should be based on functionality.
+Choosing the right WFM solution requires more than depending on what the vendor tells you.
+Value is never about the price point, it should be based on functionality, and there are quality solutions at every price point.
+The truth is, there are poor solutions at the high and low end of the price spectrum.
 Below is a guideline for purchasing a workforce management system.

 Break out the bucks for:

-- A quality workforce management system that has stood the test of time.
-Only systems such as Pipkins, whose algorithms have been tested over time and proven accurate, will produce forecasts that eliminate scheduling errors such as under – and overstaffing, both of which are costly.
+- A quality WFM solution that has stood the test of time.
+Only systems such as Pipkins, whose algorithms have been tested over time and proven accurate, will produce forecasts that eliminate costly scheduling errors such as understaffing and overstaffing.

-- Workforce management software that uses mathematical algorithms (such as Merlang) for accurate call volume forecasting and scheduling based on data exclusive to each center’s target service levels, fluctuating call volumes, agent skill sets, and “what if” scenario requirements.
-Systems that use a “simple” weighted moving average only use the past several weeks of historical data, along with time consuming, and often inaccurate simulation models, which cannot provide a statistically valid forecast.
+- WFM solutions that use mathematical algorithms (such as Merlang) for accurate call volume forecasting and scheduling based on data exclusive to each center’s target service levels, fluctuating call volumes, agent skill sets, and “what if” scenario requirements.
+Less complex systems use a “simple” weighted moving average that only use the past several weeks of historical data.
+This can create time consuming manual editing, inaccurate simulation models, and can result in a statistically invalid forecast.

-- Software with forecasting algorithms that incorporate busies and abandoned calls.
-Systems that address busies and abandons in the scheduling mathematics, instead of the forecasting algorithms, will always overstaff your call center.
+- Systems that address busy time periods and abandons in the scheduling mathematics instead of the forecasting algorithms will create a redundant amount of working employees in your call center.

 - A system that maintains detailed data for several years in order to produce an accurate forecast.
-Most workforce scheduling systems fail to gather information on marketing campaigns, billing cycles or other variables that can affect call volume.
+Most WFM and scheduling solutions fail to gather information on marketing campaigns, billing cycles or other variables that can affect call volume.
 For maximum forecast accuracy, choose a workforce management package that will maintain and utilize several years of very detailed data.

 Hold on to your cash for:

-- Workforce management systems that have no real science or proven results behind them
+- WFM solutions that have no real science or proven results behind them

 - vendor promises without merit or basis

 - A system that is part of a bundled package and has no expertise in workforce management.
-In the end, even if a system is cheaper, if it doesn’t work and doesn’t meet your needs, it’s not a value – no matter what the price.
+In the end, even if a system is cheaper, if it doesn’t work or meet your needs, it’s not a value – no matter what the price.